 Oral communication takes many forms.
-This rubric is specifically designed to evaluate the oral presentations of a single speaker at a time and is best applied to live or video-recorded presentations.
-It is recommended that each speaker be evaluated separately for panel or group presentations.
-This rubric best applies to presentations of sufficient length such that a central message is conveyed, supported by one or more forms of supporting materials, and includes a purposeful organization.
+This rubric is specifically designed to evaluate oral presentations of a single speaker at a time and is best applied to live or video-recorded presentations.
+For panel presentations or group presentations, it is recommended that each speaker be evaluated separately.
+This rubric best applies to presentations of sufficient length such that a central message is conveyed, supported by one or more forms of supporting materials and includes a purposeful organization.
 An oral answer to a single question not designed to be structured into a presentation does not readily apply to this rubric.